noisebridge/PythonClass/lessons/web_scraping/web_scraping.md

 installation: requires third-party module scrapy

-    spike: look at an example of an html page in the web console and then figure out how to select certain elements of the DOM using XPath in the console
+    spike: look at an example of an html page in the web console,    then figure out how to select certain elements of the DOM using XPath in the console

 Developer Tools gives you the ability to test XPath selectors in the JavaScript Console by using $x – eg: $x("//img")